zahidmian/helloworld/README.md

 This solution has two projects: **HelloWorld** and **HelloWorldTests**.
 The main api simply writes some given text to a specified writer via an http POST request.

+## Configuration file
+An optional configuration setting can be defined in appsetttings.json for "DefaultWriter".
+The possible values are "console", "file", "database" (case insenstitive).
+If this setting is missing the api will default to console.

+    "DefaultWriter": "console"

 ## Call the API from a client
 Since it's an http request, any client that supports http requests can call the api.
 Here are some examples from different clients.